bodasadallah/blog/content/posts/reading_summary/index.md

   - open door working
     - get many interruptions
     - get important clues
-  - My take on this, is we should keep an open mind about what other people are doing, and where the research is heading
+  - My take on this is we should keep an open mind about what other people are doing and where the research is heading